 We have all encountered problems with Google Play at one time or another.
 Every app has its issues.
 Yet, few things are more frustrating than trying to download that new game you’ve been waiting to play for ages, only to have your download pending indefinitely.
 But we are here to help!
-Here are some common fixes to the notorious Play Store download pending error.
+Here are some common fixes to the notorious Play Store download pending error and other common problems.

 Check current downloads and updates

-More often than not, the Play Store download pending error culprits are apps that are updating at the same time.
-You will also encounter the problem if you are downloading multiple apps simultaneously or a couple of particularly large ones.
+More often than not, the Play Store download pending error culprits are apps updating at the same time.
+You will also encounter the problem if you download multiple apps simultaneously or a couple of huge ones.

 But if you urgently need to download Uber to get a ride, for example, there is a solution.
 Here is what you can do:

-- Go to Google Play > Menu > My apps & games.
+- Go to Google Play > Manage apps & device > Manage

 - You will see which applications are in the process of being updated or downloaded.